 If you fancy a trip from the city, head over to Dartmoor National Park, head to the north of Devon or head towards Salcombe for a quaint little seaside town.

-Portsmouth has often known as a port and naval city, and it is an absolute must-visit for anyone interested in British maritime and/or naval history.
+Portsmouth has often been known as a port and naval city, and it is an absolute must-visit for anyone interested in British maritime and/or naval history.
 That being said, it’s not the only reason why you should visit, it’s easily up there as one of the best places in the south of England to visit whilst in the area.

 Known as Pompey to the locals, this place currently functions as the most significant base for Britain’s Royal Navy (even more so historically).
 Today, you can explore the historic dockyard, complete with four different historical ships that call this place home.
 There are a number of wonderful museums to lose yourself in as well, with one of the most moving being a museum dedicated to the allied soldier’s D-Day invasion in 1944 during World War Two.